-When one or both parties filing for a divorce are active duty military, retired military, guard, or reserve, certain legal requirements will need to be met to obtain the divorce.
-While military divorce follows along similar guidelines and legal requirements as civilian divorce, it also requires knowledge of specific federal rules and procedures, as well as special circumstances, pertaining to military personnel.
-There are state laws and federal divorce laws that must be addressed in military divorce, while civilian divorce normally only pertains to state divorce laws.
+When one or both parties filing for a divorce are active duty, retired military, guard, or reserve, they may need to meet certain legal requirements to obtain the divorce.
+While military divorce follows similar guidelines and legal requirements as civilian divorce, it also requires knowledge of specific federal rules and procedures, as well as special circumstances, pertaining to military personnel.
+There are state and federal divorce laws that must be addressed in military divorce.

 Divorce is Divorce, Unless You or Your Spouse Are Military

-This part can be confusing, which is why you need personalized representation to help guide you through the intricacies of your military divorce.
+Personalized representation to guide you through the intricacies of your divorce can give you peace of mind.
 Military divorce is not a legal term.
-In general, and in most cases of military divorce, a divorce is a divorce.
-However, military couples seeking to divorce each other must be able to meet the same requirements as any other couple in the United States seeking divorce.
-Residency issues and division of assets can get tricky in military divorces, therefore, necessitating the assistance of a Nebraska divorce attorney who has successfully handled a number of military divorces in the past.
+In general, and in most cases, a divorce is a divorce.
+However, residency issues and division of assets can get tricky in military divorces.
+A Nebraska divorce attorney who has successfully handled a number of military divorces in the past can help.

-The divorce attorneys at Law Offices of Johnson & Pekny, LLC are prepared to represent your unique perspective throughout your military divorce proceedings, while keeping your best interests in mind.
-Our goal is to ensure your needs are met as your divorce is finalized.
-Call (402) 298-8288 in Omaha, Papillion, Bellevue, Plattsmouth and Blair, or feel free to contact us through our website to schedule a free consultation to discuss your concerns.
+The divorce attorneys at Johnson & Pekny, LLC are prepared to represent your unique perspective throughout your military divorce proceedings.
+Our goal is to meet your needs and guide you through finalizing your divorce.
+Call (402) 298-8288 in Omaha, Papillion, Bellevue, Plattsmouth and Blair, or contact us through our website to schedule a free consultation to discuss your concerns.

 Understanding Your Unique Situation

-Our skilled Nebraska divorce lawyers understand the specific issues and conditions that affect military families, and we spend the necessary amount of time to get to know you and evaluate every aspect of your unique situation.
-Military husbands and fathers deserve a lawyer who can not only fairly evaluate their needs, but also relate to their unique perspective on concerns, including:
+Our skilled Nebraska divorce lawyers understand the specific issues and conditions that affect military families.
+We spend the necessary amount of time to get to know you and evaluate every aspect of your unique situation.
+Military spouses and parents deserve a lawyer who can not only fairly evaluate their needs, but also relate to their unique perspective on concerns, including:

 - The role that deployment plays in the divorce, in general;